Fruit Salad: Phonemes and Syllables

 Guided practise(20 minutes)

-- Have students paint the Fruit Cartoon coloring page.
+- Have students paint the Count the Fruit Syllables worksheet.
 Model how to colour in the lines with the paintbrushes.

 - If you are feeling very adventurous, cut real pieces of fruit in half (such as an apple) and have students use these to paint their cartoon characters.